stuart-dykes/KeyboardShortcutKatas.Java/KeyboardShortcutKatas/MultiCursor.md

 Baby Lynx

 ## Parrot
-In ParrotTest.cs create additional cursors at the beginning of the expression `new Parrot(` and relace it with `createParrot(`
+In ParrotTest.cs create additional cursors at the beginning of the expression `new Parrot(` and relace it with `Parrot.createParrot(`

 Make sure the tests still pass.